alexch/codelikethis/public/projects/tic_tac_toe.md

 **And** the game ends

-> and likewise for Player O
+> And likewise for Player O

 <!--/BOX-->